modernish/modernish/README.md

 `pushtrap` works like regular `trap`, with the following exceptions:

 * Adds traps for a signal without overwriting previous ones.
+  (However, any traps set prior to initialising modernish, or by bypassing the modernish 'trap' alias to access the system command directly, *will* be overwritten by a `pushtrap` for the same signal.
+To remedy this, you can issue a simple `trap` command; as modernish prints the traps, it will quietly detect ones it doesn't yet know about and make them work nicely with the trap stack.)
 * Unlike regular traps, a stack-based trap does not cause a signal to be ignored.
 Setting one will cause it to be executed upon the shell receiving that signal, but after the stack traps complete execution, modernish re-sends